alro5921/problem-gambling-study/README.md

 ### Test Set Performance

-On the final unseen data, the model (predictably) performed modestly worse.
+On the final unseen data, the model (predictably) performed modestly worse but still seemed to generalize well.

  | Metric        | Score |
 |------------------|--------:|